Morwenn/cpp-sort/docs/Writing-a-sorter.md

     }

     // Sorter traits
-    using iterator_category = std::random_access_iterator_tag;
+    using iterator_category = std::forward_iterator_tag;
     using is_always_stable = std::false_type;
 };
 ```

 With such an implementation, this sorter satisfies the *comparison sorter* concept when given an instance of `std::greater<>` without breaking any of the rules defined in the previous sections.
-Now it may seem a bit unfair for `std::less<>`... but actually [`sorter_facade`][sorter-facade] automagically generates several `operator()` overloads taking `std::less<>` when the provided *sorter implementation* doesn't handle it natively.
+Now it may seem a bit unfair for `std::less<>`... but actually [`sorter_facade`][sorter-facade] automagically generates several `operator()` overloads taking `std::less<>` (but also [`std::ranges::less`][std-ranges-less]) when the provided *sorter implementation* doesn't handle it natively.
 Note that even though this section is about non-comparison sorters, the same applies to non-projection sorters (you could provide a specific overload for [`std::negate<>`][std-negate-void] for a descending sort too), and `sorter_facade` would provide equivalent `operator()` overloads taking [`utility::identity`][utility-identity] for *sorter implementations* that cannot handle it natively).

 The most beautiful thing in my opinion is that no new rule is needed to support that model.
-All the rules previously defined guarantee that these specific overloads using standard function object as tags work.
-The only advice I can give is to try to use the most standard function objects as tags, or at least the ones that are the most likely to be used for the specific task.
-Since **cpp-sort** is heavily based on modern C++ features, it is designed to only work with the `void` specializations of the standard function objects from `<functional>`.
+All the rules previously defined guarantee that these specific overloads using standard function objects as tags work since they are all based on `std::is_sorted`.
+The only advice I can give is to try to use the most standard function objects as tags, or at least the ones that are the most likely to be used for the specific task. **cpp-sort** itself only has partial built-in support for the following function ovjects from `<funnctional>`:
+* `std::less<void>`
+* `std::ranges::less`
+* `std::greater<void>`
+* `std::ranges::greater`

 ## Type-specific sorters